Variational quantum algorithms on cat qubits: Numerical Experiments

 We first observe that the noise resilient regimes reach a lower level of final cost function while increasing the number of layers.
 Then, we observe that increasing the number of layers diminishes the noise resiliency threshold, which was already observed for QAOA.

-In Figure~\ref{fig:vqls_models}, we compare the behavior of the noise models.
-All models experience a transient regime with the same slope.
-The cat qubits is the best model and has a better threshold.
-The hardware-agnostic model compiled in parallel and considering that the Toffoli is a native gate converges to a lower value.
-This indicates that contrary to the QAOA algorithm, the SWAP test is affected by the level of noise introduced in the circuit.
+In Figure~\ref{fig:vqls_noise_resiliency_thresholds_3}, we compare the behavior of the noise models.
+The thresholds for the hardware-agnostic model compiled in parallel and considering that the Toffoli is a native gate are lower than the ones with the cat qubits model.

 If the Toffoli gate is not considered as native and is instead compiled with other one and two qubit gates, the depth of the circuit increases and the threshold is altered towards a lower value.
 For a low number of layers, the main contributions to the errors originates from the Toffoli layers.
 As the number of layers increases, the gap between the native and non native Toffoli gates decreases.